 vardenafil originale 20 mg in vendita From the revolutionaries’ chant, “No taxation without representation,” to Susan B. Anthony’s odyssey for women’s suffrage and the Civil Rights Movement, the right for every American citizen to vote has been fought for on all fronts.
 As Christians and as Americans we cannot take this lightly, especially when we look around the world and see just how rare this privilege truly is.

-follow link This year, The Economist Intelligence Unit released its “Democracy Index 2015,” revealing that only 20 countries in the world – or roughly 9% of the world’s population – qualify as “full democracies.”
+buy prednisone online no prescription This year, The Economist Intelligence Unit released its “Democracy Index 2015,” revealing that only 20 countries in the world – or roughly 9% of the world’s population – qualify as “full democracies.”
 The remaining countries are either “flawed democracies,” “hybrid regimes,” or “authoritarian regimes.”
 Eritrea, as one example, hasn’t held an election in more than two decades.

 Anecdotally, the most common excuse given to me by those who chose not to vote in previous elections is that they did not like the candidates.
 The truth is that the candidates will never measure up to our expectations – but this doesn’t mean staying home is the answer.
 We can still use our vote to defend the biblical values we believe in.
 This idea is as old as our democracy.

 In an essay published in the Boston Gazette in August 1763, John Adams, who would later become our nation’s second president, explained how every American ought to approach an election:

 “It becomes necessary to every subject then, to be in some degree a statesman, and to examine and judge for himself of the tendency of political principles and measures… let us believe no man to be infallible or impeccable in government, any more than in religion.”